Configuration Guide for IT and Security Teams

 export LDAP_GROUP_SEARCH_BASE="ou=groups,dc=corp,dc=example,dc=com"

-Full configuration in config.yaml:
+Full LDAPConfig in config.yaml:

 auth: